section-engineering-education/engineering-education/content/articles/hashing-in-data-structure/index.md

 **Rehashing**

-When the load factor gets "too high" (specified by the threshold value), the process of raising the size of the hash table begins, expecting that collisions would become more common.
+When the load factor gets "too high" (specified by the threshold value),collisions would become more common, so rehashing comes as a solution to this problem, we increase the size of the hash table,

-- Typically, double the size of the table (but still prime).
+- Typically, double the size of the table.
-- All existing items must be reinserted into the hash table.
+- All existing items must be reinserted into the new doubled size hash table.

 Now let's deep dive into the code.
 I will implement everything in code that we have learned till now.